shriprem/FWDataViz/docs/fold_structs_editor.md

 3. * [Fold Block » Implicit Terminators](#Fold-Blocks-Implicit-Terminators) and
    * [Fold Block » Explicit Terminators](#Fold-Blocks-Explicit-Terminators)

+* Changes in the _Fold Block » Implicit Terminators_ section will disable change of selections at the Fold Structure and Fold Block levels until the changes are accepted or reset or the configuration file is saved or reloaded.

+* Changes in the _Fold Structure » Fold Blocks_ section will disable change of selections at the Fold Structure and Fold Block levels until the changes are accepted or the configuration file is saved or reloaded.

+* Changes in the _Fold Structures_ section will disable change of selections at the Fold Structure level until the changes are accepted or the configuration file is saved or reloaded.

+* When any of the fields in either the _Fold Structures_ or the _Fold Structure » Fold Blocks_ or _Fold Block » Implicit Terminators_ section are modified, the _New_ button in that section will be replaced by the _Reset_ button.
+When the changes are accepted, the _New_ button will be restored back in place of the _Reset_ button.

+* Previous configurations are automatically backed up with each save.
+Use _Load Backup Configuration File_ to load a backup file.

 ## Fold Structures

 ### Fold Structure » File Type